 Homemade stevia extract is a smooth, sweet flavor without any grassy or bitter aftertaste.

-You can add liquid stevia extract into any low carb recipe.
-It’s great in hot and cold drinks, puddings, dressings and sauces, and even keto baked goods.
+You can add liquid stevia extract into many recipes.
+It’s great in hot and cold drinks, puddings, dressings and sauces.

 It’s best to store a homemade stevia extract in a tincture bottle with an eyedropper lid.
 If you save your bottles as I do, you have a great collection to choose from!